codurance/codurance-css/docs/index.md

 ## Changing Bulma styles
 </div>

-The colour scheme in the library is based in the Codurance's brand guidelines that tells use to use:
 The library is build with node.js and npm, so you are going to need both before starting.

-Bulma allows customisation by overriding variables, so the `_colors.scss` file has all the variables with codurance colours, and we override then in the `codurance.scss` file.
+Bulma allows customisation by overriding variables, so the `_colors.scss` file has all the variables with codurance colours, and we override them in the `codurance.scss` file.

 The list of variables are: